gautamkrishnar/motrix-webextension/README.md

 ![motrix-extension](https://user-images.githubusercontent.com/8397274/71557256-bed84a80-2a69-11ea-98d9-f2f20d2a0065.gif)

+## Setup

+### Chrome

+* Open `chrome://extensions` in chrome
+* Toggle the developer mode by clicking on the toggle button on the top right corner
+* Download the latest release from the [releases page](https://github.com/gautamkrishnar/motrix-chrome-extension/releases/latest)
+* Extract the release file
+* Load extension in the browser using the **Load Unpacked** button.
+Point to the extracted release folder.
+* Once the extension is loaded you can see its icon in the toolbar, Set an API Key by clicking on the extension icon set any value you like
+* Open Motrix app, select **Preferences** > **Advanced**.
+Type in the same key you used previously on the **RPC Secret** field.
+* Click **Save & Apply**

+For more info see the video: [Motrix Download Manager chrome extension demo](https://youtu.be/L0cEu-2LpOE)

+### Firefox
+* Open `about:debugging` in firefox
+* Click on This firefox option on left
+* Download the latest release from the [releases page](https://github.com/gautamkrishnar/motrix-chrome-extension/releases/latest)
+* Click on **Load Temporary add-on...** button
+* Select the downloaded zip file
+* Once the extension is loaded you can see its icon in the toolbar, Set an API Key by clicking on the extension icon set any value you like
+* Open Motrix app, select **Preferences** > **Advanced**.
+Type in the same key you used previously on the **RPC Secret** field.
+* Click **Save & Apply**

+For more info see the video: [Motrix Download Manager firefox extension demo](https://www.youtube.com/watch?v=SjpE840wms4)

-## Getting Started
+## Getting started with the development

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites